pts/tinyveracrypt/README.txt

 transfer the resultig DEVICE.img file (of 2 MiB seemingly random data) to the remote host HOST.

+Q31.
+How to open encrypted volumes with tinyveracrypt in offline mode?
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+Run

+  $ ./tinyveracrypt.py get-table --showkeys --display-device=/dev/sdX RAWDEVICE |
+    ssh root@HOST dmsetup create NAME

+This will get the encryption key (and offsets) from RAWDEVICE on the local machine, and open /dev/sdX on the remote host HOST using the local encryption key, as /dev/mapper/NAME .

 Some developer documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ dmsetup table --showkeys rr